ESEN

 Avocados require a lot of water: is there a risk that this project could create any kind of environmental problem?

-Yes, this is something we are aware of and want to make clear.
+Yes, this is something we are aware of and want to confront directly.
 We believe that small-scale, local avocado farming (not large plantations!) is the way forward.
 We also need to be mindful of growing them in water-scarce areas.
-We will try to assist farmers with this, exploring ways to capture and reuse rainwater, and so on.
+We will try to assist any home-growers with this, exploring ways to capture and reuse rainwater, and so on.

 Avocados are not native to Spain: is there a risk of damaging the local ecosystem by growing them here?

-Yes, this is very true, and it's happening in southern Spain right now, thanks to the commercial avocado plantations that were established in the 1960s and 70s to capture the growing market.
-In fact, that's one of the reasons why we believe the way forward is a more decentralized, local, and small-scale farming method.
+This is very true (they aren't native), and there are documented problems happening in southern Spain right now, thanks to the commercial avocado plantations that were established in the 1960s and 70s to capture the growing market.
+That's one of the reasons why we believe the way forward is a more decentralized, local, and small-scale farming method.
 There are many problems related to the local environmental damage caused by commercial avocado plantations in Spain, from excessive water use to the destruction of native habitats to plant avocados.

-We have no record of any problems with the spread of diseases or invasive characteristics in avocados; just because something isn't native doesn't mean it's inherently bad (see the potato, for example!).
+We have no record of any problems with the spread of diseases or invasive characteristics inherent to avocados; just because something isn't native doesn't mean it's inherently bad (see the potato, for example!).
+But we remain open to this and will seek to continue to review this - and welcome any other feedback.